 But how do you know what business technology you need?

-The business technology you may want depends more on the type of business you are running, or how ambitious you are about growing your business.
-The business tech you may want include productivity applications, sales-marketing-service automation (for example, email marketing,) customer or consumer loyalty software, eCommerce online shopping, supply chain management (also referred to as enterprise resource processing, ERP,) social posting or listening, reputation management, and others.
+The business tech you should consider depends more on the type of business you are running, or how ambitious you are about growth.
+This includes things like productivity applications, sales-marketing-service automation (ie. email marketing or SMS marketing), customer or consumer loyalty software, eCommerce online shopping, supply chain management (also referred to as enterprise resource processing or ERP) social posting or listening, reputation management, and the list goes on.

-Let’s take a closer look at each of the required business tech solutions.
+Let’s take a closer look at each of the required technologies.

 Accounting and Financial Management